 A strong prayer life and an increasing faith underpin the Mothers’ Union.
 Prayer resources are available on the website for branch meetings, committee meetings, our annual diocesan prayer cycle and our international prayer cycle.
 Special retreats and quiet evenings are also planned throughout the year.

-Rev Deborah Marsh email@example.com is our chaplain and works closely with Christine and leads MU services.
-For more details contact Christine.
+Rev Deborah Marsh email@example.com is our chaplain and works closely with Jill and leads MU services.
+For more details contact Jill.

 Contact Sylvia Rowley (Sylvia.firstname.lastname@example.org)